-Soy should be included as a part of everyone’s diet.
-Because much of the soy grown in the United States can be genetically modified and grown with pesticides, only purchase organic soy at the grocery store.
-Organic ensures that the soy is non-gmo AND pesticide free (non-gmo soy is no genetically modified, however it may still contain pesticides, which is why organic is best.)
+Organic soy should be included as a part of everyone’s diet.
+Because much of the soy grown in the United States can be genetically modified and grown with lots of pesticides, purchase organic soy at the grocery store whenever possible.
+Organic ensures that the soy is non-GMO AND pesticide free (non-gmo soy is no genetically modified, however it may still contain pesticides, which is why organic is best.)

 Experiment with ways to add soy in your meal to reduce your risks of cancer and boost your nutrition today!

 Want to dive further into plant-based eating?

 Visit the blog for more plant-based articles here.

 Get a customized weekly meal plan with recipes and shopping lists, as well as email and texting support here ($97 a month).

 Hey everyone!
 My name is Alec Pienta and I am finishing the master's level Coordinated Program of Nutrition at Georgia State University, which will enable me to sit and (hopefully) pass the exam to become a Registered Dietitian.
 I was drawn to studying nutrition through sports and exercise in high school.
 Nutrition education is one of the aspects I am most passionate about.
 I enjoy being able to talk about nutrition guidelines, clear up misconceptions, and tell fun facts!
 I am open to where the world of nutrition leads me, but know that I will be happy being able to communicate nutrition information to anyone who will listen.